-Our Board of Directors has determined that all of our directors, except for Dr. Shukla, are independent, as determined in accordance with the rules of the Nasdaq Stock Market ("Nasdaq") and the SEC.
-In making such independence determination, the Board of Directors considered the relationships that each non-employee director has with us and all other facts and circumstances that the Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
-In considering the independence of the directors listed above, our Board of Directors considered the association of our directors with the holders of more than 5% of our common stock.
+Our Board of Directors has affirmatively determined that each of our directors, except for Dr. Shukla, are independent, as determined in accordance with the rules of the Nasdaq Stock Market ("Nasdaq") and the SEC.
+In making this independence determination, the Board of Directors considered the relationships that each non-employee director has with us and with the holders of greater than 5% of our common stock, and all other facts and circumstances that the Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
 There are no family relationships among any of our directors or executive officers.